VVUQ · Module 4 of 10

 The core idea

 Validation compares a verified simulation to experimental data designed for the purpose.
-A validation hierarchy builds evidence from unit problems up to the full system, and a model is only credible for predictions inside the range where it was validated.
+A validation hierarchy builds evidence from unit problems up to the full system.
+Validation produces evidence for specified quantities under specified tested conditions; it does not certify a model.

 compare S to D at tested conditionshierarchy: unit → benchmark → subsystem → systempredict inside the validated range, not beyondOnce a solution is verified, validation asks whether the model matches reality.
 This is done with validation experiments, tests designed specifically to measure the quantities a simulation predicts, with well-characterised conditions and quantified measurement uncertainty, not repurposed qualification tests.
 Because a full engineering system is too complex to validate in one step, validation is built as a hierarchy: unit-level problems isolate single physics, benchmark cases combine a few, subsystem tests add coupling, and only at the top does the complete system appear.
 Evidence accumulates up the pyramid, so confidence in a system prediction rests on validated pieces beneath it.
-The comparison error E = S − D is judged against the experimental uncertainty: a gap smaller than the data uncertainty cannot be distinguished from measurement noise, while a larger gap signals a real model discrepancy.
-Crucially, validation certifies the model only over the conditions tested.
-Using it to predict within that range is interpolation, which the validation supports; using it beyond the range is extrapolation, which it does not, and which demands extra justification.
+The comparison discrepancy E = S − D is the starting point, but interpreting it requires the uncertainty in the comparison.
+Experimental uncertainty is only one contributor.
+Numerical uncertainty from Module 3, input uncertainty, and any relevant dependence or correlation must also be considered, and Module 5 develops the quantitative combination.
+Validation produces evidence for specified quantities under specified tested conditions.
+A prediction between tested conditions is interpolative in that coordinate, though applicability still has to be assessed; a prediction beyond them is extrapolative and is not covered by the available evidence.

 The skills, taught in order